schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/examples/diagram/diagram-readme.md

 # SchemaCrawler - Diagram Example

 ## Description
-The diagram example demonstrates the integration of SchemaCrawler with GraphViz.
+The diagram example demonstrates the integration of SchemaCrawler with Graphviz.

 ## How to Run
 1. Make sure that java is on your PATH